 How to fund a cohabitation agreement

-We offer fixed fee funding for cohabitation agreements, please contact a member of the team for further details.
+We may be able to offer a fixed fee funding for cohabitation agreements, please contact one of our solicitors for further details.